danieljestes/CS220Spring23_ehar/hw5.md

 any other C library functions.
 In particular do not call the C library function `pow` (or `exp` obviously) function.
 Also, there is no need to create or use a factorial function.
 In the loop that computes the sum, build up powers and factorials _as you go_.

+Also, your loop cannot run an infinite number of times.
+Hint: there is a point at which $k!$ will not fit in a thirty-two bit signed integer.
+What value of $k$ is that?
+That is a natural limit on the number of terms you should calculate out to.

 Write a main function in `main.c` that takes a double command line argument and prints the value of $e^x$.